TAPE-Lab/CyGNAL/README.md

 ## Dependencies

 * Python: Tested with Python v3.6 and v3.7.
-Use in the bakcbone of the workflow and most computational steps.
+Used in the bakcbone of the workflow and most computational steps.
     * `numpy`
     * `pandas`
     * `plotly`